ritchdevelopement/BasecampApp/README.md

 # BasecampApp
-Basecamp app created with the electron framework
+Basecamp classic app created with the electron framework